-PES-6210 Fitness Testing and Exercise Prescription (3 hours) Course Description - Techniques for conducting fitness assessments and developing exercise prescriptions.
+• PES-6210 Fitness Testing and Exercise Prescription (3 hours) Course Description: Techniques for conducting fitness assessments and developing exercise prescriptions.
 Prepares the practitioner to develop personal fitness programs based on the results of fitness assessments and other relevant information and apply those techniques to clients during the course of the semester.
 Computer applications.
 Prerequisite: PES-3400 Applied Anatomy and Physiology or equivalent.
 Course is offered every Fall semester.

-PES-6123 Nutrition for Human Performance (3 hours) Course Description - Presentation and application of appropriate foundational nutrition relative to exercise, the reduction of disease, body composition and weight control with emphasis on developing a comprehensive literature review.
+PES-6123 Nutrition for Human Performance (3 hours) Course Description: Presentation and application of appropriate foundational nutrition relative to exercise, the reduction of disease, body composition and weight control with emphasis on developing a comprehensive literature review.
 Prerequisites: PES-3400 Applied Anatomy and Physiology, PES-4101/BIO-4100 General Nutrition, or permission of instructor.
-Course if offered every Spring semester.
-PES-6950 Independent Study (1-3 hours) PES-6970 Independent Research (3 hours) - Science Biology Designation This endorsement requires 32 semester hours in Science, 12 semester hours in Biology, and coursework in 2 other Science designations.
-Candidates are also expected to take 1 graduate-level Biology course and pass State Test #105 Science Biology. - Coursework BIO-4901 Seminar in Biology (3 hours) Course Description - Readings, discussion and oral and written presentations of current topics in selected areas of natural science.
+Course is offered every Spring semester.

+- PES-6950 Independent Study (1-3 hours) - PES-6970 Independent Research (3 hours) Science - Biology Designation - This endorsement requires 32 semester hours in Science, 12 semester hours in Biology, and coursework in 2 other Science designations.
+Candidates are also expected to take 1 graduate-level Biology course and pass State Test #105 Science - Biology.
+Coursework BIO-4901 Seminar in Biology (3 hours) Course Description: Readings, discussion and oral and written presentations of current topics in selected areas of natural science.
 Prerequisite: Senior college standing and 16 hours of natural science.
-Course is offered every Fall and Spring semester. - Science Chemistry Designation This endorsement requires 32 semester hours in Science, 12 semester hours in Chemistry, and coursework in 2 other Science designations.
-Candidates are also expected to take 1 graduate-level Chemistry course and pass State Test #106 Science - Chemistry. - Coursework CHE-4900 Seminar in Chemistry (3 hours) Course Description - Readings, discussion and oral and written presentations of current topics in selected areas of natural science.
+Course is offered every Fall and Spring semester.
+Science - Chemistry Designation - This endorsement requires 32 semester hours in Science, 12 semester hours in Chemistry, and coursework in 2 other Science designations.
+Candidates are also expected to take 1 graduate-level Chemistry course and pass State Test #106 Science - Chemistry.
+Coursework CHE-4900 Seminar in Chemistry (3 hours) Course Description: Readings, discussion and oral and written presentations of current topics in selected areas of natural science.
 Prerequisite: senior college standing and 16 hours of natural science.
-Course is offered every Fall and Spring semester. - Social Science History Designation This endorsement requires 32 semester hours in Social Science, 12 semester hours in History, and coursework in 2 other Social Science designations.
-Candidates are also expected to take 1 graduate-level History course and pass State Test #114 Social Science - History. - Coursework EDU-6030 The Impact of ESEA on the Educational Landscape Course Description - Tracing the research streams of the Elementary and Secondary Education Act and its impact on American educational policy, this course examines the ideologies and people that influence curriculum development and instructional practices through a historic lens.
-Professional Instructional (Methods) Courses (6 hours) Choose one of the following per your chosen major: EDSC-6601 Teaching Art: Middle/Secondary Schools EDSC-6602 Teaching English: Middle/Secondary Schools EDSC-6603 Teaching Foreign Language: Middle/Secondary Schools EDSC-6606 Teaching Mathematics: Middle/Secondary Schools EDSC-6605 Content and Methods for Teaching Physical Education at the Middle and Secondary Levels EDSC-6619 Teaching Social Science: Middle and Secondary Level EDSC-6618 Teaching Science: Middle and Secondary Schools Choose one graduate-level course in chosen major.
+Course is offered every Fall and Spring semester.
+Social Science - History Designation - This endorsement requires 32 semester hours in Social Science, 12 semester hours in History, and coursework in 2 other Social Science designations.
+Candidates are also expected to take 1 graduate-level History course and pass State Test #114 Social Science - History.
+Coursework EDU-6030 The Impact of ESEA on the Educational Landscape Course Description: Tracing the research streams of the Elementary and Secondary Education Act and its impact on American educational policy, this course examines the ideologies and people that influence curriculum development and instructional practices through a historic lens.